 The Badger Mountain Centennial Preserve

 The Badger Mountain Centennial Preserve lies on the periphery of Richland Washington.
-The preserve is a great place to see the entire Tri Cities and the magnificent landscape that surrounds it.
+The preserve is a wonderful place to see the entire Tri-Cities and the magnificent landscape that surrounds it.

-The area of the Badger Mountain Centennial Preserve is located in the middle of urban sprawl and would have been used for urban development had it not been for a group of residents from the Tri City region banding together to buy the land, and preserve it for future generations to enjoy and learn from.
+The area of the Badger Mountain Centennial Preserve is in the middle of urban sprawl and would have been used for urban development had it not been for a group of residents from the Tri-City region banding together to buy the land and preserve it for future generations to enjoy and learn from.

 The Badger Mountain Centennial Preserve on the edge of Richland Washington, is a haven for geologists and hobbyists, with so many rock formations and geological structures to study and enjoy.
 Badger Mountain Centennial Preserve itself is a folded piece of rock formed by the buckling of deeper, underlying, geological forces that formed the magnificent landscapes that we see all around us.

-The north face of Badger Mountain Centennial Reserve has shown evident signs that the entire area lies on a fault zone, where the Earth’s crusts moves against itself creating mountain ranges, even new islands and continents .
+The north face of Badger Mountain Centennial Reserve has shown evident signs that the entire area lies on a fault zone, where the Earth’s crust moves against itself creating mountain ranges, even new islands, and continents.
 It is a great sight for geologists to study the mechanisms at work when the Earth moves and how it affects the land surface.
-It is a living, breathing, geological laboratory where we can see the Earth’s forces constantly at work, even as we speak.
+It is a living, breathing, a geological laboratory where we can see the Earth’s forces constantly at work, even as we speak.

 Because Badger Mountain Centennial Reserve lies on a fault zone, it comes as no surprise that Badger Mountain is actually a series of mountain ridges formed from lava flows, some millions of years ago as Mother Earth was still designing this spectacular piece of land in Richland Washington.
 In fact, exploring Badger Mountain will show you hardened lava flow formations that have been dated to be from eight to twelve million years old.